 We’re glad you asked.
 We at DoNotPay have one goal—and that is to assist you when you need it the most.
 Our app can help lower your cable bill in just a few easy steps:

-- Open the DoNotPay app either through your web browser or iOS device
+- Open the DoNotPay app through your

 - Tell us what kind of help you’d like to receive with your cable bill

 - Give us some information about yourself and your issue

 Once you’re done with these steps, simply let us do the work for you!
 We will propose some solutions, and it is entirely up to you which one you would like to go for.